ximenesyuri/ximenesyuri.com/content/libs/typed/index.md

 # About

-{typed} is a Python framework providing type safety and allowing universal constructions.
+{lib:typed} is a Python framework providing type safety and allowing universal constructions.

 ```{toc}
 ```